ponyo19/circuit-simulator/README.md

 # Circuit Simulator

 ## Goals
 This project aims to build a basic Circuit simulator.
-It is also a learning experience for me to learn the essentials of OOP, Cmake, relevant libraries, software design and testing.
+It is also a learning experience for me to learn the essentials of OOP with C++, Cmake, relevant libraries, software design and testing.

 ## Core features
 - Interactive graphical circuit design with basic electronics component.